 The population of Liverpool was about 77,000 in 1800.
 Birmingham had about 73,000 people and Manchester had about 70,000.
 Bristol had a population of about 68,000.
 Sheffield was smaller with 31,000 people and Leeds had about 30,000 people.
 Leicester had a population of about 17,000 in 1800.
 In the south Portsmouth had a population of about 32,000 in 1800 while Exeter had about 20,000 people.

 In the later 18th century bodies of men called Paving or Improvement Commissioners were formed in many towns.
 They had the power to pave and clean the streets and sometimes to light them with oil lamps.
 Some also arranged collections of rubbish.
 Since most of it was organic it could be sold as fertilizer.

 Agriculture in 18th Century England

 During the 18th century, agriculture was gradually transformed by an agricultural revolution.
 Until 1701 seed was sown by hand.
-In that year Jethro Tull invented a seed drill, which sowed seed in straight lines.
-He also invented a horse-drawn hoe that hoed the land and destroyed weed between rows of crops.
+In that year Jethro Tull invented a seed drill, which sowed seeds in straight lines.
+He also invented a horse-drawn hoe that hoed the land and destroyed weeds between rows of crops.